ccmucdenver/ccm-docs/docs/alderaan.md

 * Delivery and installation
 * Testing with the vendor's software configuration
 ### Fall semester 2021
-* Finalize networking, access, and security
+* Finalizing networking, access, and security
 * Open to early users
 * Set up governance and allocation processes
 ### Spring semester 2022
+* Open to all users
-* Scaling up availability and user base, installing custom software on request.
+* Scaling up user base, installing custom software on request.
-* Added 2 GPUs
+* Installing 2 additional GPUs
-* Running OSG jobs to satisfy the 20% core time funding requirement coming soon.
+* Running OSG jobs to satisfy the 20% core time funding requirement
-* OnDemand web access to the cluster for Jupyterhub and remote desktop in progress
 * Allocation limits and storage quotas not in effect yet

+### Coming soon
+* OnDemand web access to the cluster for Jupyterhub and remote desktop

 ## User Training
 * ssh command line usage